Ledragon/pi-vision-histogram/symbol-porting-guide.md

 ```

 ### HTML template and CSS
-In order to port over symbol HTML template and CSS files we need to copy the content of the `sym-simplevalue-template.html`[SimpleValueSymbol] into `src/simple-value.component.ts`.
-There are syntax changes from `AngularJS` to `Angular` so that we need to change accordingly.
+To port the PI Vision 3 symbol's HTML template and CSS files, you need to copy the content of the `sym-simplevalue-template.html` (see[SimpleValueSymbol]) into the `src/simple-value.component.html` file.
+There are syntax changes from AngularJS to Angular; therefore, you must make changes when copying the content.

-This is the PI Vision 3 custom symbol mark-up:
+For example, consider the following PI Vision 3 custom symbol HTML:
 ```html
 <div ng-style="{background: config.BackgroundColor, color: MultistateColor || config.TextColor}">
     <div ng-show="config.ShowLabel">{{label}}</div>